 Be firm with your friends and family by informing them you will not be exchanging gifts this year.
 Some might groan about it, but they get over it fast.
 You can also be crafty and creative and make them an inexpensive homemade gift.

 7. Don't Wash Your Hair

 Couponing can lead to overspending.
-When we get our hands on $10 off and $100 off deals we are tricked to spend more than we planned to.
+When we get our hands on $10 off and $100 off deals, we are tricked into spending more than we planned to.
 Sites like Groupon put pressure on consumers to make impulse purchases.
 When it comes down to it, many coupons aren't an actual "deal."
-Coupons typically come from name brands, even after the coupon is used, generic is still less expensive.
+Coupons typically come from name brands; even after the coupon is used, generic is still less expensive.

-It wasn't until the 80's that people started getting spoiled and became more free about their spending.
+It wasn't until the '80s that people started getting spoiled and became freer about their spending.
 It started in that economy that everybody began to treat themselves.
 Times were easier.
 That time was an exception, not the norm.
 We need to get back to our old ways.
-During this economy we need to toughen up and make do like our grandparents did.
+During this economy, we need to toughen up and make do like our grandparents did.

 Raw vegetables are a lot less expensive than meat.
 You don't need to use energy in your oven to cook them so you save money.
 The actual veggies themselves are cheaper than meat.
 If you don't want to give meat up all together start by eating one day or one meal meat-free.
 Some people opt for "meatless Mondays."
 It's a good idea for your wallet as well as your health and weight.